10 Best Veterinary Pharmacology Books

 Depth vs. Accessibility

 There is a meaningful difference between a drug handbook and a pharmacology textbook.
 Handbooks deliver rapid answers: What is the dose?
 What are the contraindications?
 How is it supplied?
 Textbooks explain why a drug works, how it is metabolized, and how therapeutic choices are made.
 If you are studying for the VTNE or completing a degree program, a textbook that teaches underlying principles will serve you better.
 If you are a working professional who needs to verify a calculation or check for drug interactions during a packed appointment schedule, a handbook or quick-reference guide will save time.
-Many clinicians keep both types on hand: a textbook for learning and a handbook for doing.
+Many experienced clinicians keep both types on hand: a textbook for learning and a handbook for doing.

 Edition Currency and Maintenance